chukharev/520/README.md

 **Catalog description:** Concepts and practices for analysis of English by computer with emphasis on the applications of computational analysis to problems in applied linguistics such as corpus analysis and recognition of learner language in computer-assisted learning and language assessment.

 **Note about computer programming:** This is not a programming class.
-A working knowledge of a programming language is expected from students who are taking this class.
+A working knowledge of a programming language is expected from students who are taking this class, and developing computer programs is highly encouraged for the best outcomes of project-based learning.

 ## Major topics:

 **Topic 1.
 Word and sentence tokenization: The first step in most computational analysis tasks (Weeks 1-2)**

-Learning outcome:
+Learning outcomes:

-- define the task of computational analysis (research orthographic signals of sentence boundaries)
+- define the task of computational analysis (as a specific example, research orthographic signals of sentence boundaries)
 - develop a set of regular expressions for a rule-based sentence tokenzier for English

 Assessment: participation points (10 max).
 Participation will be assessed holistically based on the following criteria:
-- consistency of preparation for class (completion of assigned readings and other homework);
+- consistency of preparation for class (completion of assigned readings and other homework)
-- meaningful participation in in-class discussions and activities;
+- meaningful participation in in-class discussions and activities
-- substantive contribution to group work on task definition and system development;
+- substantive contribution to group work on task definition and system development
-- evidence of the ability to synthesize prior linguistic knowledge for the development of the computational system.
+- evidence of the ability to synthesize prior linguistic knowledge for the development of the computational system

 **Topic 2.
 Evaluation of computational approaches to language analysis (Weeks 3-4)**